Isivile23/Data-Analytics-Week-1/README.md

 #### Data Collection and Preparation:

-* Sourcing daata from various channels, including database, spreadsheets, and external sources,
+* Sourcing data from various channels, including database, spreadsheets, and external sources,
 * Cleaning and organizing data to ensure it is accurate, consistent, and ready for analysis.

 #### Data analysis:

 * Make use of statistical methods, machine learning techniques, or other analytic tools to interpret data,
-* Identify trends, patyterns, and correlations that might not be immediately obvious.
+* Identify trends, patterns, and correlations that might not be immediately obvious.

 #### Data Visualization and Storytelling: